 Accepted Graduate Students

-On behalf of the faculty, staff and students at Canisius, we welcome you to the College community.
-As you begin this new and exciting journey, we invite you to become more acquainted with Canisius by reading the following guides and watching our orientation videos.
+On behalf of our faculty, staff and students, we welcome you to the Canisius family.
+As you begin this new and exciting journey, we invite you to become more acquainted with Canisius and follow the steps below to get started on the next step of your academic career.

 Accept Your Offer of Admission